MPH, Public Health Practice and Policy (online)

 Gain the knowledge, skills and resources needed to assume leadership roles in addressing important public health policy, practice and management issues nationally and globally.
 This blended learning program is designed for working professionals.
 Intensive leadership training begins immediately on the first day of the program and is woven throughout other courses.
 The internship provides an opportunity to apply previously acquired knowledge and skills in a health or allied health organization.
 The capstone project enables you to integrate your entire course learning in a final project.
 Instruction is delivered in a blended learning format with stimulating online courses supplemented by six weekends of on-site instruction.
 These on-site weekends provide an opportunity to integrate online learning with leadership-driven practice.

 Explore Program Details

 The Master of Public Health (MPH) in Public Health Practice and Policy is a blended learning program that provides the broad range of knowledge and skill-based competencies needed to assume leadership roles in addressing important public health practice and policy issues locally, nationally and globally.
-The Department of Health Services Administration administers this program.
+The Department of Health Policy and Management administers this program.

 The MPH 42-credit multi-disciplinary curriculum covers the core principles of public health, public health practice and policy, and internship and capstone.
 You do not have to take leave time from work; courses fit in with your personal and professional responsibilities.
 You determine the number of courses you wish to take each semester.
 The MPH can be completed in as little as 18 months while minimally disrupting personal and professional life.
 This MPH curriculum and degree have the same content, quality and high standards as the traditional on-site MPH program.